I always go to thrift/charity shops, where things are waaay cheaper, but I sometimes end up spending too much money anyway haha

-If you want some branded items, you can try shopping at ebay!posted over 1 year ago
+If you want some branded items, you can try shopping at ebay!posted almost 2 years ago

 I rearly buy something at full price.
 Mostly sales.
 You can also find treasures in the second hand shops and if you’re creative enough and have the time you can turn any old unwanted thing into a trendy piece.
 Ebay is full of cheap goods too.

 I also love to sew my own clothes.
 The whole process of choosing the fabric and the pattern, sewing it and then wearing the finished pice feels really good.
 Some of my outfits are completed by diy projects.

 Be creative, fashion is a state of mind, it’s not that much about the money! :)